 The three main asset classes noted above can have varying degrees of risk and return, so each will behave differently over time.
 In general;

-When building a retirement plan, your risk profile is typically assigned to one of three types of asset allocations strategies; conservative, moderate, or aggressive.
+When building a retirement plan, your risk profile is typically assigned to three types of asset allocation strategies; conservative, moderate, or aggressive.

-Within the asset classes of equities and fixed income, a further breakdown within those two classes can be made to help further define the asset allocation strategy by asset type and sector
+Within the asset classes of equities and fixed income, a further breakdown within those two classes can help further define the asset allocation strategy by asset type and sector.

 Within the equity asset type classification, an additional breakdown by equity sector can be made.